BelalAlDirani/Virtual-Reality-Ship-Tracker/README.md

 ### Prerequisites

-You need to have a Google Cardboard (or any other similar headset), Android device (Recommend runnings version Lollipop or higher), Computer running Windows and your Android development environment set up before testing our Unity application on your Android device.
-Setting up your Android development environment involves the following steps:
+You need to have a Google Cardboard (or any other similar headset), Android device (Recommend running version Lollipop or higher), Computer running Windows and your Android development environment set up before testing our Unity application on your Android device.
+Setting up your Android development environment involves downloading these files:

 * [UNITY](https://unity3d.com/get-unity/download/archive)
 * [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)